 Maxi

 Are you looking to impress your partner on a romantic evening date?
-Wear a curve-hem t-shirt or a ruffle-neck maxi dress.
-For a backyard barbecue or an outdoor wedding, a popover sleeveless maxi is a no-frills, chic option.
+Wear a ruffle-neck maxi dress.
+For a backyard barbecue or an outdoor wedding, a sleeveless maxi is a breezy, chic option.

 Dress Length Guide for All Body Types

-The tailored-fit dress length can highlight your best features while camouflaging areas you’re not so fond of.
-So let’s break down dress lengths by body type to level up your wardrobe.
+Dress length can highlight your best features, so let’s break down dress lengths by body type to level up your wardrobe.

 Petite Frames